Why do I track my net worth?

 Current value of: savings account + checking account + 401(k) + VTSAX investments.

 Different people calculate their net worth differently.
 Some people like to include the current value of their car, for example.
 I prefer to keep it simple.

 The point is keep track of this number.
-Decide for yourself what you want to count as an asset or a liability.
+Decide for yourself what you want to include.

 How do I track this?

 Once a month I input these 4 numbers (and a few others) on my “Net Worth” spreadsheet.
-Here’s the template I use (link goes to Google Sheets) - Gonzalo’s fantastic net worth spreadsheet
+Here’s the template I use (link goes to Google Sheets) - my fantastic net worth spreadsheet